mattsousaa/Self_Driving_Cars_Specialization/README.md

 The Heading error **(<img src="https://render.githubusercontent.com/render/math?math=\psi">)**  is the component of velocity perpendicular to trajectory divided by ICR radius.
 For lateral control the desired heading must be zero.
 The Crosstalk error **(<img src="https://render.githubusercontent.com/render/math?math=e">)** is the distance from center of front axle to the closest point on path.
 Yaw angle **(<img src="https://render.githubusercontent.com/render/math?math=\theta_c">)** is the heading angle of the vehicle with respect to the global frame of reference (varies from **<img src="https://render.githubusercontent.com/render/math?math=-\pi">** to **<img src="https://render.githubusercontent.com/render/math?math=-\pi">**).
 Similarly, the heading of the path or path Yaw is the sum of **<img src="https://render.githubusercontent.com/render/math?math=\psi %2B\theta_c">**.
 Lastly, the **<img src="https://render.githubusercontent.com/render/math?math=v">** variable is the current forward speed of the bicycle.

+Geometric path tracking is one of the most popular classes of path tracking in robotics and autonomous vehicle.
+It exploits geometric relationship between the vehicle and the path resulting in compact control law solutions to the path tracking problem.
+The pure pursuit method consists of geometrically calculating the trajectory curvature.
+This method connects the centre of rear axle location to a target point on the path ahead of the vehicle.